-This zucchini tomato gratin is delicious, gorgeous, and quite easy to make.
+This zucchini tomato gratin is one of my favorite summertime side dishes.
+It's delicious, gorgeous, and quite easy to make.
 Leftovers are very good the next day, gently reheated or even cold.

 Try to use fresh, firm zucchinis and tomatoes in this recipe.
 It's a simple recipe that heavily relies on the flavor of the vegetables.
 So tasteless watery supermarket vegetables will simply not do.

-I like to serve it with chicken or fish.
-It’s very good with crispy baked chicken thighs, and I can bake both in the same oven.
-It’s also excellent with baked salmon.
-I make both dishes in the same 425°F oven.
+I like to serve this gratin with chicken or fish.
+It's very good with crispy baked chicken thighs, and I can bake both dishes in the same oven, which is so convenient.

-It’s unlikely that you’ll have any leftovers when making this tasty zucchini tomato gratin.
-But if you do, leftovers are very good the next day, gently reheated.
+You can keep the leftovers in the fridge, in an airtight container, for 2-3 days.
+You can gently reheat them in the microwave.
 Or you can enjoy them cold, served like you would serve antipasto.
-I love to have cold leftovers for my lunch the next day with some cured meats and cheeses.
+I love to have cold leftovers for my lunch the next day with some cold meats and cheeses.

 Zucchini Tomato Gratin